Why I am running to be on the HMA board…..

 Homeowners must have a voice at all times.
 All too often, far-reaching decisions that can impact our quality of life and property values are taken without the membership being consulted.
 I believe in direct democracy and in giving more control and power to us, the homeowners, not to an authoritarian “local government” of sorts.

-Since 2009, this free forum has provided a free and uncensored platform for all HMA homeowners, to exchange ideas, suggestions and opinions.
+Since 2015, this forum has provided a free and uncensored platform for all HMA homeowners, to exchange ideas, suggestions and opinions.
+It will continue to do so and will remain independent.

 ,